 The Lull and Casper are both all-foam mattresses that, at first glance, appear to be quite similar.
 However, if we look more closely at them, there are some clear differences.

 To assist you in making the choice between these two mattresses, I have broken them down based on construction, firmness, and feel.
-Read on to see which mattress will be the best fit for you.
+Keep reading our Lull vs Casper mattress comparison to see which mattress will be the best fit for you.

-- They both incorporate memory foam into their construction.
+- They are both all-foam mattresses that incorporate memory foam into their construction.

 - Both mattresses are the same height at 10” tall.

-- They have similar customer service terms.
-Both have free shipping and a 100-night Sleep Trial.
+- They have similar customer service terms, and they have free shipping and a 100-night Sleep Trial.

 - The Lull is currently around $200 cheaper than the Casper.

-- The Lull is firmer than the Casper.
+- The Lull is firmer than the Casper and more supportive.

 - The Casper has more layers than the Lull and has a construction that emphasizes zoned support.